seamplex/fino/doc/reference-manual.md

 In the second case, the integral is computed as the sum of the product of the function evaluated at the center of each cell (element) and the cell’s volume.
 The scalar result of the integration is stored in the variable given by `RESULT`.
 If the variable does not exist, it is created.
-In the second case, a full algebraic expression including the arguments is expected.

 ###  MESH_MAIN